k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/16_batch_process_flow.md

 3. IN_PROGRESS
 4. FAILED/CANCELLED/DONE

-The illustration below shows how, once triggered from the command line, a batch process is automatically encapsulated into a Job process.
-In turn, the Job Process launches the batch command that then, runs through its lifecycle phases.
+The illustration below shows how, once triggered from the command line, an asynchronous batch process is automatically encapsulated into a Job process.
+The Job Process then launches the batch command which, in turn, is executed through its lifecycle phases.

 <img src="/articles/20_jobs_and_batch_services/images/13_jobs_and_batch_services_batch_process.PNG">

 ## **Scheduling Batch Processes**

-To schedule a Batch process to be executed either at a given time or recurrently, a scheduled Job process must be created with a script containing the batch command to be repeatedly invoked.
-This consists of creating a Job that calls a Batch process which in turn creates multiple or scheduled one-time Jobs with the execution parameters parsed in the Batch command.
+To schedule a Batch process to be executed either at a given time or recurrently, a scheduled Job process must be created, using a user job, containing the batch command that needs to be repeatedly invoked.
+This consists in creating a Job that calls a Batch process which in turn creates multiple or scheduled one-time Jobs (each one parametered with the execution settings parsed in the Batch command).

 <img src="/articles/20_jobs_and_batch_services/images/14_jobs_and_batch_services_scheduled_batch_process.PNG">

 ## **Batch Process Table in Cassandra**